guilhermecff/2048-Game/README.md

     - Use the arrow keys (Up, Down, Left, Right) to move the tiles.
     - Combine tiles with the same number to create higher-numbered tiles.
     - The goal is to create a tile with the number 2048.

+3. **Restart the game**

+    - Press the 'R' key to restart the game at any time.